zinkem5/as3-manual/as3_manual.md

 # Guide

 ## Preface: Why AS3?

 Application Services 3 (AS3) is a declarative JSON API for configuring F5 BIG-IP.
 AS3 provides a consistent, stable, and transparent way to change your BIG-IP configuration in a single API call.

-AS3 is _declarative_, meaning instead of giving it a sequence of instructions, you tell AS3 the final state of your config and AS3 makes it happen.
+AS3 is _declarative_, meaning instead of giving it a sequence of instructions, you describe the desired state of your config and AS3 makes it happen.
 No more worrying about configuration dependencies within the BIG-IP.

 AS3 is _idempotent_, meaning the same declaration produces the same results _every time_.
 The previous configuration has no bearing on the meaning of the current configuration being posted.

 Most of all AS3 will remain _backward compatible_ with old declarations.
 This AS3 team is committed to providing updates that will not break existing declarations.